 It was no question I made the right decision when I chose to pursue an education and career in nutrition.

-Everything was going great until my early 20’s when I suddenly developed digestive issues, food allergies and an autoimmune condition called “eosinophilic esophagitis“.
+Everything was great until my early 20’s when I suddenly developed digestive issues, food allergies and an autoimmune condition called “eosinophilic esophagitis“.

 Prilosec, lactaid pills, endoscopies and restrictive diets (out of desperation) were just not cutting it.
 I felt helpless and pretty frustrated that I wasn’t able to resolve this on my own after so many years of training in the health field.
 As time passed, more food allergies developed to the point where I became scared to eat anything I didn’t make myself, not knowing how my body would react.
 It was not fun and not sustainable.

 Again my mind was blown, and my level of understanding that “food is medicine” was seriously upgraded.
-I am eternally grateful for Gena and this journey as it was another major catalyst in my career path!
+I am eternally grateful for this journey as it was another major catalyst in my career path!